rinvex/laravel-bookings/README.md

 use Illuminate\Database\Eloquent\Model;
 use Rinvex\Bookings\Traits\HasBookings;

-class Customer extends Model
+class User extends Model
 {
     use HasBookings;
 }
 ```

 Again, that's all you need to do!
-Now your Customer model can book resources.
+Now your User model can book resources.

 ### Create a new booking